Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

 \subsection{Quantum Magic Squares as Free Spectrahedra}

-In this section we review the connection between quantum magic squares and free spectrahedra, following the outline developed in \cite{DDN20}. \begin{theorem} The set \(\cMn_s\) is a compact free spectrahedron.
-Specifically, it can be described as:
+In this section, we study quantum magic squares as free spectrahedra, following \cite{DDN20}. \begin{theorem} The set \(\cMn\) of quantum magic squares is affinely isomorphic to a compact free spectrahedron.
+More precisely, after an affine translation, it can be described as

-where the matrices \(A_{ij}\) are the coefficient matrices arising from the affine parametrization. \end{theorem}
+where the matrices \(A_{ij}\) arise from the affine parametrization of the magic relations. \end{theorem}

+A closely related point of view is given by \cite{BNS23}, where quantum magic squares are identified with the maximal matrix convex set associated to the (centered) Birkhoff polytope.
+More precisely, in their notation \(\mathcal M^{(n)}_s = (B_N)_{\max}(s)\) via an explicit description in terms of linear inequalities.
+Our approach here provides an explicit (after an affine translation) monic linear pencil adapted to magic relations, which we will later use to enforce commutation with the adjacency matrix of a graph.

-In what follows, we give an explicit realization of the associated monic linear pencil that encodes the quantum magic square constraints.
+In what follows, we give an explicit monic linear pencil for the quantum magic square.